Skip to main content

 Maximum active tasks1Maximum number of active tasks

-Total thread limit10000Total thread limit in A-Parser.
-The task will not start if the total thread limit is less than the number of threads in the task
+Global thread limit10000Global thread limit in A-Parser.
+A task will not start if the global thread limit is less than the number of threads in the task

-Support for processing tasks on different processor cores, this feature is available only for Enterprise license
+Support for task processing on different processor cores, this feature is available for Enterprise license only

-Also implemented intelligent distribution of tasks to working cores based on the CPU load of each process The number of processor cores used is set in the settings, by default - 2, maximum - 32
+Intelligent task distribution across worker cores is also implemented, based on the CPU load of each process.
+The number of processor cores used is set in the settings, default is 2, maximum is 32

-The A-Parser work is based on the principle of multithreaded data processing.
-The scraper performs tasks in separate threads, the number of which can be flexibly varied depending on the server configuration.
+The operation of A-Parser is based on the principle of multi-threaded data processing.
+The scraper executes tasks in parallel in separate threads, the number of which can be flexibly varied depending on the server configuration.

 Let's understand what threads are in practice.
 Suppose you need to compile a report for three months.

-You can compile a report for the first month, then for the second, and then for the third.
-This is an example of single-threaded work.
+Option 1 You can compile the report first for the 1st month, then for the 2nd, and then for the 3rd.
+This is an example of single-threaded operation.
 Tasks are solved sequentially.

-Hire three accountants who will compile reports each for one month.
-And then, after receiving the results from all three, make a general report.
-This is an example of multithreaded work.
+Option 2 Hire three accountants who will compile reports each for one month.
+And then, upon receiving the results from the three, compile a general report.
+This is an example of multi-threaded operation.
 Tasks are solved simultaneously.

-As can be seen from these examples, multithreaded work allows you to complete a task faster, but at the same time requires more resources (we need 3 accountants instead of 1).
+As seen from these examples, multi-threaded operation allows the task to be completed faster, but at the same time requires more resources (we need 3 accountants instead of 1).
 Multithreading works similarly in A-Parser.
 Suppose you need to scrape information from several links:

-• with one thread, the application will scrape each site in turn
+• with one thread, the application will scrape each site one by one

-• when working in several threads, each thread will process its own link, and after completing it, it will move on to the next one in the list
+• when working with multiple threads, each will process its link, and upon completion, will proceed to the next unprocessed one in the list

-Threads configuration in A-Parser is carried out separately for each task, depending on the parameters required for its execution.
-By default, 2 thread configs are available: for 20 (default) and 100 (100 Threads) threads.
-To go to the settings of the selected config, you need to click on the pencil icon edit threads config button, after which its settings will open. edit threads config button in the task editor
+To access the settings of the selected config, you need to click on the pencil icon edit thread config button , after which its settings will open.
+Edit Thread Config button in the Task Editor

-You can also go to the threads settings through the menu item: Settings - Threads settings.
+You can also access the thread settings through the menu: Settings -> Thread Settings

 Here we can:

-• create a new config with our own settings and save it under our own name (Add new button)
+• create a new configuration with your own settings and save it under your name (Add New button)

 Threads count

-This parameter sets the number of threads in which the task launched with this config will work.
-The number of threads can be any, but you need to take into account the capabilities of your server, as well as the limitation of the proxy tariff, if such a limitation is provided.
+This parameter sets the number of threads in which the task launched with this config will operate.
+The number of threads can be anything, but you need to consider the capabilities of your server, as well as the proxy tariff limit, if such a limit is provided.
 For example, for our proxies, you can specify no more than the selected tariff.

 note

-It is also important to remember that the total number of threads in the scraper is equal to the sum of the running tasks and enabled proxy checkers with proxy checking.
-For example, if one task is launched for 20 threads and two tasks for 100 threads each are running, and one proxy checker is working in which proxy checking is enabled in 15 threads, then the scraper will use a total of 20+100+100+15=235 threads.
-At the same time, if the proxy tariff is calculated for 200 threads, there will be many unsuccessful requests.
-To avoid them, you need to reduce the number of threads used.
-For example, disable proxy checking (if it is not needed, it will save 15 threads) and reduce the number of threads in one of the tasks by another 20 threads.
-Thus, for one of the running tasks, you need to create a config for 80 threads, leave the rest as they are
+It is also important to remember that the total number of threads in the scraper is equal to the sum of running tasks and enabled proxy checkers with proxy checking enabled.
+For example, if one task is running on 20 threads and two tasks are running on 100 threads each, and one proxy checker is also running, in which proxy checking is enabled with 15 threads, the total number of threads the scraper will use is 20+100+100+15=235 threads.
+At the same time, if the proxy tariff is designed for 200 threads, there will be many failed requests.
+To avoid them, you need to lower the number of threads used.
+For example, disable proxy checking (if it is not needed, this will save 15 threads) and lower the number of threads in one of the tasks by another 20 threads.
+Thus, for one of the running tasks, you need to create a configuration for 80 threads, leave the rest as is

 Proxy Checkers

-This parameter allows you to select a proxy checker with certain settings.
-Here you can select the All parameter, which means using all running proxy checkers, or only those that need to be used in the task (multiple positions are available for selection)
+This parameter allows you to select a proxy checker with specific settings.
+Here you can choose the parameter All, which means using all running proxy checkers, or only those that need to be used in the task (multiple positions can be selected)

 note

 This setting allows you to run a task only with the necessary proxy checkers.
-The proxy checker setup process is described here
+The process of setting up a proxy checker is discussed here

-Here you set the maximum number of threads that will simultaneously use the same proxy.
-Allows you to set different parameters, for example, 1 thread = 1 proxy.
+Here, the maximum number of threads on which the same proxy will be used simultaneously is set.
+Allows you to set different parameters, e.g., 1 thread operation = 1 proxy.

 note

 By default, this parameter is set to 0, which disables this function.
-In most cases, this is enough.
-But if you need to limit the load on each proxy, then it makes sense to change the value.
+In most cases, this is sufficient.
+But if you need to limit the load on each proxy, then it makes sense to change the value

 Global proxy ban

-All tasks launched with this option have a common proxy ban list.
-The feature of this parameter is that the list of banned proxies for each parser is common to all running tasks.
+All tasks launched with this option share a common proxy ban database.
+The feature of this parameter is that the list of banned proxies for each scraper is common to all running tasks.

 Max connections per host

-This parameter specifies the maximum number of connections per host and is designed to reduce the load on the site when parsing information from it.
-Essentially, specifying this parameter makes it possible to control the number of requests at any given moment for each specific domain.
-Enabling this parameter applies to the task, if you run multiple tasks simultaneously with the same thread config, the limit will be counted for all tasks.
+This parameter specifies the maximum number of connections per host, designed to reduce the load on the site when scraping information from it.
+In fact, specifying this parameter allows you to control the number of requests at one moment, for each specific domain.
+Enabling this parameter applies to the task; if you run several tasks simultaneously with the same thread config, the limit will be counted for all tasks.

 Reuse proxy between retries

-This setting disables checking for proxy uniqueness for each attempt, as well as proxy ban.
-This in turn means the ability to use 1 proxy for all attempts.
+This setting disables the uniqueness check for the proxy for each attempt, and the proxy ban will also not work.
+This, in turn, means the possibility of using 1 proxy for all attempts.

-This parameter is recommended to be enabled, for example, in cases where it is planned to use 1 proxy, and the output IP changes with each connection to it.
+This parameter is recommended to be enabled, for example, in cases where it is planned to use 1 proxy, where the output IP changes with each connection.

 Recommendations

-This article covers all the settings that allow you to control threads.
-It should be noted that when configuring thread config, it is not necessary to set all the parameters specified in the article, it is enough to set only those that will ensure obtaining the correct result.
-Usually, it is necessary to change only the Threads count, the rest of the settings can be left by default.
+This article discusses all the settings that allow you to manage threads.
+It is worth noting that when configuring thread config, it is not necessary to set all the parameters specified in the article; it is enough to set only those that will ensure receiving the correct result.
+Usually, you only need to change Threads count, the rest of the settings can be left as default.

-Each parser has a multitude of settings and allows you to save different sets of settings in presets.
-The preset system allows you to use the same parser with different settings depending on the situation, let's look at the example of the SE::GoogleSE::Google parser:
+Each scraper has many settings and allows you to save different sets of settings in presets.
+The preset system allows you to use the same scraper with different settings depending on the situation; let's look at the example of the SE::GoogleSE::Google:

 • Pages count: 10